New Britain, Pennsylvania: Transportation

 As of 2018 there were 12.30 mi of public roads in New Britain, of which 3.23 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 9.07 mi were maintained by the borough.

 U.S. Route 202 Business is the only numbered highway traversing New Britain.
 It follows a southwest-northeast alignment along Butler Avenue.

 New Britain is served by the New Britain station on SEPTA Regional Rail's Lansdale/Doylestown Line, which provides service to Doylestown and Center City Philadelphia.
 Bucks County Transport operates the DART West bus that serves New Britain, which runs weekdays from Chalfont to a connection with the Doylestown DART bus to Doylestown at Delaware Valley University.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, New Britain would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The plant hardiness zone is 6b with an average annual extreme minimum air temperature of -0.6 °F. The spring bloom typically begins by April 11 and fall color usually peaks by October 30.

+Education

+New Britain is in the Central Bucks School District.
+Pine Run Elementary School is in the New Britain borough limits.
+It feeds into Tohickon Middle School and Central Bucks West High School.

+A portion of the grounds of Delaware Valley University is in New Britain Borough.